VaibhavDhirendra/WebDA_vai/README.md

 ## Project

-***EN:*** This project is a colorful single page portfolio with a collapsing effect on your navigation that shows realted information.
+***EN:*** This project is a colorful single page portfolio with a collapsing effect on your navigation that shows related information.
 ## Technologies

 This project was developed with the following technologies: